HumanCellAtlas/data-store/README.md

 #### Using the HCA Data Store CLI Client

 Now that you have deployed the data store, the next step is to use the HCA Data Store CLI to upload and download data to the system.
 See [data-store-cli](https://github.com/HumanCellAtlas/data-store-cli) for installation instructions.
 The client requires you change `hca/api_spec.json` to point to the correct host, schemes, and, possibly, basePath.
-Examples CLI use:
+Examples of CLI use:

     # list bundles
     hca get-bundles